 Gundogs are not the right choice for everyone in terms of training needs.
 If you are not able to spend a lot of time with your gundog, then they may become bored or frustrated which can lead them to be disobedient.

 They enjoy hunting in open spaces, however, in spaces like this, you will lose their focus when they are young.
 Start your training in boring environments such as inside the house, and then, when you feel they are ready, opt for outside locations where they will have plenty of room to roam and explore with their nose!

 Keep in mind, gundogs can be very sensitive animals so any harsh or forceful training methods may make them timid or worse afraid of you which is exactly what you do not want when it comes down to gundog training!
 If this happens then there’s no way getting around it; retraining will need to happen later on once they’ve matured more and you have regained their trust.

 Make gundog training something that is fun for both of you.
-This means making sure they are getting plenty of exercises, mental stimulation and positive reinforcement!
+This means making sure they are getting plenty of exercise, mental stimulation and positive reinforcement!
 Gundog breeds need time to think things through especially if they feel pressured into doing something before their ready.
-If this happens, there's a good chance that he will start ignoring anything you say which can lead them to be naughty.
+If this happens, there’s a good chance that he will start ignoring anything you say which can lead them to be naughty.